-The directors have reviewed the company's cash flow forecast for the year to 30 June 2018 and, in the light of this review and the current financial position, they are satisfied that the company has or has access to adequate resources to continue in operational existence for the foreseeable future.
+The directors have are satisfied that the company has or has access to adequate resources to continue in operational existence for the foreseeable future.

-The external auditor's are responsible for independently auditing and reporting on the company's financial statements.
-The financial statements have been audited by the company's external auditor's and their report is presented on page 4.
+The external auditors are responsible for independently auditing and reporting on the company's financial statements.
+The financial statements have been examined by the company's external auditors and their report is presented on pages 5 to 6.

-The financial statements set out on pages 6 to 13, which have been prepared on the going concern basis, were approved by the directors and signed on their behalf by:
+The financial statements set out on pages 7 to 13, which have been prepared on the going concern basis, were approved by the directors and signed on their behalf by: